zemloai-ctrl/zemloai-api/readme.md

 Zemlo AI is optimized for Perplexity, GPT-4o, Gemini, and Claude.

 - **JSON-Only Response** — No fluff, just structure.
 Every field is predictable and typed.
-- **Context-Aware** — Integrates NewsAPI and GDACS disaster alerts directly into AI prompt logic.
+- **Context-Aware** — Integrates NewsAPI and GDACS disaster alerts directly into every signal.
 - **Actionable** — Every signal includes `do_these_3_things`: a concrete compliance plan for the agent to present to the user.
 - **Agent Detection** — Zemlo AI identifies calling agents (OpenAI, Anthropic, Google, Perplexity, Microsoft) for analytics.